 Liz has since produced over 1,000 studio game show episodes and cast contestants for some of the most successful primetime and syndicated game shows in history.
-She has most recently cast over 1,200 contestants for ABC's Who Wants To Be A Millionaire and managed the casting of ABC's $100,000 Pyramid.
+She has most recently cast over 1,200 contestants for ABC's Who Wants To Be A Millionaire and 60 contestants for ABC's $100,000 Pyramid.

 Liz excels at finding genuinely fun, unique, electric contestants who pop off of the screen.
 She sees casting through a unique lens, having been the Co-Executive Producer of Who Wants To Be a Millionaire, the Senior Supervising Producer of $100,000 Pyramid and the Supervising Producer of Deal or No Deal, and the Supervising Producer of Match Game, where she stacked and produced all contestants.
 She can work within a strict budget and time restraint, having successfully cast 250 of this country’s brightest trivia show contestants in 9 weeks.